FelipeDiagoTbbc/nodejs-template/README.md

 6. **Rate Limiting:** The application uses the `express-rate-limit` middleware to limit repeated requests to public APIs and/or endpoints such as password reset, login, and registration.

+7. **Cross-Site Request Forgery (CSRF):** The application uses the `csurf` middleware to protect against CSRF attacks.
+This middleware adds a CSRF token to the request object, which is then used to validate the request.
+It's important to note that when using CSRF protection, the CSRF token header must also be allowed in CORS configuration.
+You can find more information about CSRF [here](https://www.scaler.com/topics/expressjs-tutorial/protecting-against-csrf-attacks-in-express/).

 These configurations are set up in the `security.config.js` file, and they apply to all routes and endpoints in the application.

+### CORS Configuration

+This project uses Cross-Origin Resource Sharing (CORS) to control which domains are allowed to access the API.
+Here's a breakdown of the CORS configuration:

+- `origin: '*'`: This allows requests from any origin (domain, protocol, or port).

+- `allowedHeaders`: This is a list of HTTP headers that the server will allow the client to use.
+Here, it's allowing headers like `Origin`, `Accept`, `Content-Type`, `X-Api-Version`, `X-CSRF-Token`, `Authorization`, and others.
+Notably, `X-CSRF-Token` is used for CSRF protection, and `Authorization` is typically used for sending JWTs or other types of authorization tokens.

+- `methods: '*'`: This allows any HTTP method (GET, POST, PUT, DELETE, etc.).

+- `exposedHeaders`: This is a list of headers that are safe to expose to the API of a CORS API specification.
+Here, it's exposing headers like `X-Api-Version`, `X-Request-Id`, and `X-Response-Time`.

+- `maxAge: 1000`: This specifies the number of seconds that the preflight request can be cached.
+This can reduce the number of preflight requests made by the client, improving performance for certain types of requests.

+This configuration is passed to the `cors` middleware, which is then used by the Express application.
+This means that these CORS settings will apply to all routes and endpoints in the application.

+### Helmet Configuration

+This project uses the `helmet` middleware to set up the Content Security Policy (CSP) and other security headers for the Express.js application.
+Here's a breakdown of the Helmet configuration:

+- `app.use(helmet())`: This line sets up a variety of security headers to secure your Express.js application.
+By default, it enables 11 middleware functions that set various HTTP headers.

+- `app.use(helmet.frameguard({ action: 'sameorigin' }))`: This line sets the `X-Frame-Options` header to `SAMEORIGIN`, which means the page can only be displayed in a frame on the same origin as the page itself.
+The `X-Frame-Options` header is used to indicate whether a browser should be allowed to render a page in a `<frame>`, `<iframe>`, `<embed>`, or `<object>`.
+Note that `X-Frame-Options` is now deprecated in favor of `frame-src` and `child-src` directives in the CSP.

+- `app.use(helmet({...}))`: This line sets up the Content Security Policy (CSP) for your application.
+The CSP is a security layer that helps detect and mitigate certain types of attacks, including Cross Site Scripting (XSS) and data injection attacks.
+The directives defined in the CSP configuration specify the sources from which the application can load resources.

+  - `default-src`: This is the default policy for fetching resources such as JavaScript, Images, CSS, Font's, AJAX requests, Frames, HTML5 Media.
+Here, it's set to `'none'`, which means by default, no content will be loaded unless specified by other more specific directives.

+  - `img-src`: This directive specifies valid sources of images.
+Here, it's allowing images from the same origin (`'self'`), from data URLs (`data:`), and from a variety of specific domains.

+  - `script-src`: This directive specifies valid sources for JavaScript.
+It's allowing scripts from the same origin (`'self'`) and from a variety of specific domains.

+  - `style-src`: This directive specifies valid sources for stylesheets.
+It's allowing stylesheets from the same origin (`'self'`) and from a variety of specific domains.

+  - `object-src`: This directive specifies valid sources for the `<object>`, `<embed>`, and `<applet>` elements.
+Here, it's set to `'none'`, which means these elements will not load content from any source.

+  - `manifest-src`: This directive specifies which manifest files can be applied to the resource.
+Here, it's set to `'self'`, which means only manifest files from the same origin can be applied.

+  - `font-src`: This directive specifies valid sources for fonts loaded using `@font-face`.
+Here, it's allowing fonts from the same origin (`'self'`), from data URLs (`data:`), and from a variety of specific domains.

+  - `connect-src`: This directive controls resources the page can connect to via script interfaces (like Fetch API, XMLHttpRequest, WebSocket, and EventSource).
+Here, it's allowing connections to a variety of specific domains.

+  - `frame-src`: This directive specifies valid sources for nested browsing contexts loading using elements such as `<frame>` and `<iframe>`.
+Here, it's allowing frames from a variety of specific domains.

+Just remember that the CSP is a powerful tool for reducing or eliminating the vectors for cross-site scripting attacks, but it can be complex to set up correctly and may require careful testing.

+### Anti-CSRF TokensSecure Express.js Sessions and Cookies

+Anti-CSRF tokens are unique and random values that are generated on the server-side and attached to each user’s session.
+These tokens are then included in the request body, URL, or headers, and are validated on the server-side to ensure that the request is legitimate.

+This project uses the `csurf` middleware to protect against Cross-Site Request Forgery (CSRF) attacks.
+Here's a breakdown of how it's set up:

+- `app.use(csurf())`: This line sets up the `csurf` middleware for the Express.js application.
+This middleware adds a CSRF token to the request object, which is then used to validate the request.
+The CSRF token is added to the request object as `req.csrfToken()`.

+- `app.use((req, res, next) => {...})`: This middleware function is used to set the CSRF token in a cookie.
+The CSRF token is then sent to the client in the cookie, and the client must send the token back in the request.
+This is done to validate the request and protect against CSRF attacks.

+- `app.use((err, req, res, next) => {...})`: This middleware function is used to handle CSRF errors.
+If the CSRF token is missing or invalid, this middleware will catch the error and send an appropriate response to the client.

+- `app.use((req, res, next) => {...})`: This middleware function is used to set the CSRF token in the response headers.
+This is done to ensure that the CSRF token is sent to the client in the response headers.

+It's important to note that when using CSRF protection, the CSRF token header must also be allowed in CORS configuration.
+This is done by adding the `X-CSRF-Token` header to the list of allowed headers in the CORS configuration.

 ## 🔑 Authentication and Authorization